Vartkes Yeghiayan: Biography and career

 In 1989, Yeghiayan’s spouse, Rita Mahdessian, was admitted to the practice of law in California.
 The two formed a law firm, Yeghiayan & Associates, in Glendale, California.

 The partners were charged with misappropriating $385,000 intended for Armenian genocide survivors and related charitable organizations, and faced disbarment proceedings.
 The partners were also sued, in 2011, by their co-counsel, Brian S. Kabateck and Mark Geragos, for misappropriation of funds; in turn, Yeghiayan counter-sued Kabateck and Geragos, filing similar charges.
 The matter was later submitted for arbitration.
 A year after Yeghiayan's death; in November 2018, Mahdessian was absolved of embezzling funds, but found to have "committed acts of moral turpitude by both (1) misappropriating $30,000 from the nonprofit, and (2) engaging in tax fraud by falsely reporting this and another $26,000 in taxable payouts to her children and their law school as donations or loan repayments...
 Considering Mahdessian’s three prior disciplinary suspensions, the hearing judge recommended disbarment."
 Though suspended from September 2017 to June 2018; Mahdessian was able to retain her license to practice law.

+A 2022 investigate report by the Los Angeles Times wrote that upon discovery of the irregularities in the distribution of the AXA funds Yeghiayan "filed an emergency motion asking the judge to order an independent audit of the settlement."
+Along with the French board nominally responsible for overseeing the distribution process, Yeghiayan's office "started working together to unravel where the money went in the AXA settlement," uncovering checks written out to fraudulent claimants by settlement administrator Parsegh Kartalian in the sum of hundreds of thousands of dollars.
+Some of these checks were written out to Kartalian's own relatives, including his wife and mother-in-law, and more than $300,000 to a Berj Boyajian, a Beverly Hills lawyer.
+About $700,000 was eventually returned to the fund.
+According to the Times report, Yeghiayan subsequently wrote an e-mail to his attorney, “A crime has been committed.
+Now are we hoping to make a deal that would cover up the theft?”
+The judge presiding over the case ultimately refused to refer the alleged misappropriation of the funds to federal authorities.